rootCircle/acads/pages/Operating System - Before Midsems.md

 ## Types of OS
-collapsed:: true
 	- ### Batch OS
 		- Punch Cards or Magnetic Tapes => Operator
 		- I/O bound op => CPU idle
 	- ### Multiprogramming OS
 		- Non premptive
 		- P process will complete in entirety at once rather than a part/chunk except in case of IO bounds
-		- Multiple Processes are stored are RAM
+		- Multiple Processes are stored in RAM
 	- ### Multitasking/Time sharing OS
 		- Premptive (P1 for some time, then to P2, then to P3...)
 		- High response time